The Ultimate Staycation Road Trip in Devon and Cornwall

 St Ives

-St Ives is a well renowned and popular seaside fishing harbour and is busy with tourists for a reason.
+St Ives is a well-renowned and popular seaside fishing harbour and is busy with tourists for a reason.
 However, the areas surrounding St Ives are why I particularly loved coming here.
 From breathtaking coastal path views to witnessing nature at its finest.
 I will guide you on a mini road trip from St Ives past the must-see locations.
-Securing it as a top spot in my guide to the best staycation in Devon and Cornwall.
+Securing it as a top spot in my guide to the best staycations in Devon and Cornwall.

-Stay: Accommodation in St Ives gets booked up well in advance so you may need to stay out of town in a nearby village.
-We had an Air BnB near Camborne and it’s within driving distance.
-You can also get the train into St Ives if you don’t want to park your car.
-It can be difficult to find parking in the town in peak season so plan your journey in advance.
+Where to Stay: Accommodation in St Ives gets booked up well in advance, so you may need to stay out of town in a nearby village.
+We had an Airbnb near Camborne, and it’s within driving distance.
+You can also get the train to St Ives if you don’t want to park your car.
+It can be difficult to find parking in the town in peak season, so plan your journey in advance.

 Locations to visit nearby: Newquay, Perranporth and Penzance.